esbeneickhardt/15JavaScriptProjects/README.md

 * color_flipper
   Lets you change the background color to a random color
 * counter
-  Lets you increas, decrease and reset counts
+  Lets you increase, decrease and reset counts